 An infection may cause redness, warmth, and inflammation around the affected area.
 The area may be stiff, drain pus, and lose range of motion.
 Infections can give you fever and chills.

 Infants may act irritable and lethargic, refuse to eat, or vomit.
 Always suspect infection if your child has pain or swelling in the limbs, spine, or pelvis.
 The child may limp or refuse to walk.

 Infections pose special risks to young children for a number of reasons:

 - Children under the age of 3 are easily infected.
 Their immune systems are not fully developed and they tend to fall down a lot, opening the skin to infection.

 - Infections spread quickly through a young child's circulation system and bone structure.

 - Damage to bones and joints caused by infection can harm a child's growth and lead to severe physical dysfunction.
 Infection of child's hip joint is a surgical emergency.

-- Tell the doctor about any chronic diseases that may affect treatment.
+- Tell your doctor about any chronic diseases that may affect treatment.

 - Describe the symptoms and when they began.
 Was there a previous infection?
 Were you recently injured?
 Have you ever had surgery?